 If you've been tending your vegetable garden all summer, keeping it weeded, removing diseased or spent plants, not stepping on the soil...

-you garden won't need much prep for the fall.
+your garden won't need much prep for the fall.
 Just clear the space, maybe add some compost and start planting.
 But if you're like most of us, your garden probably got a little ahead of your best efforts and could use some attention before you start a second season of planting.
-Don't worry, it's not a lot of heavy lifting and it's not terribly time consuming.
+Don't worry, it's not a lot of heavy lifting and it's not terribly time-consuming.

-There may already be holes left from pulling or harvesting plants, but try can clear out as much as you can.
+There may already be holes left from pulling or harvesting plants, but try and clear out as much as you can.